Skip to main content

 The information protected under this rule is extensive.
 It covers the obvious, such as diagnoses or medications, but also extends to data from fitness trackers and what the FTC calls “emergent health data.”
 This can include health insights inferred from your location data or even your online purchases.

-The rule applies to vendors of “personal health records” (PHRs), a term now defined to explicitly include applications that have the technical capacity to sources.
+The rule applies to vendors of “personal health records” (PHRs), a term now defined to explicitly include applications that have the technical capacity to draw information from multiple sources.
 If your wellness app can pull data from your phone’s health kit, a wearable device, and your manual entries, it is almost certainly considered a PHR vendor.
 This broad definition ensures that the vast majority of modern wellness apps, which thrive on data integration, are held to this standard of transparency.

 Your Right to Know Your Digital Biological Self